LuxantSolutions/aws-java-simpleapi/README.md

 having an API do the heavy lifting.

 SqS sending and receiving was straightforward, but there really wasn't much of a services API so I built a small framework/API to do the heavy lifting there.
-There are existing SQS asyncvand request/reply APIs, and they look nice, but this is just a vastly (over)simplified API built to help with a few simple patterns.
+There are existing SQS async and request/reply APIs, and they look nice, but this is just a vastly (over)simplified API built to help with a few simple patterns.

 This only has what I needed to send and receive messages over SQS utilizing various communications patterns,